 Of course, the Cabot Trail is more than just a trail.
 It's a connecting line between the many incredible experiences you can find on Cape Breton Island.

-Throughout the trail you'll find mouthwatering food that's worth making the trip all by itself.
-Fresh, local, sustainable seafood--scallops, lobster, salmon and more--can be found at bars and restaurants across the island.
-You can follow the Chowder Trail, and fill your belly with the 61 different varieties of chowder being served up through the province.
+Throughout the trail you'll find mouthwatering eats that alone are worth making the trip.
+Fresh, local, sustainable seafood -- scallops, lobster, salmon and more -- can be found at boutique eateries across the island.
+You can follow the Chowder Trail, and fill your belly with 61 varieties of chowder being served up by local shops.
 The Bite House in Baddeck highlights local ingredients in such delicious ways that it has earned coverage in the New York Times and on the Cooking Channel.
 And top off your culinary tour with an organic microbrew from Big Spruce Brewing.

 Plan a day of golf at the famous Highland Links.
-There's nothing quite like playing 18 holes with mountains on one side and sea on the other.
-Or, if you're willing to leave the trail behind, enjoy a guided whale-watching excursion and get-up close with the giants of the sea.
-Sailing, fishing, and kayaking all offer different perspectives on the waters surrounding Cape Breton.
+There's nothing quite like playing 18 holes with mountains on one side and ocean on the other.
+Or, if you're willing to leave the trail behind, head offshore on a guided whale-watching excursion and get-up close with the giants of the sea.
+Sailing, fishing and kayaking all offer different perspectives on the waters surrounding Cape Breton.
 Who knows, you might just stumble on a picturesque waterfall or peer inside a dark sea cave as you paddle by.